Satisfactory Academic Progress (SAP) Components

-*** Credit hours are cumulative; students obtaining more than the maximum hours (e.g., change in major) may reach this maximum time frame before completing their course of study and may need to appeal the time frame eligibility.
+*NOTE* Credit hours are cumulative.
+Students obtaining more than the maximum hours (e.g., with a change in major) may reach this maximum time frame before completing their course of study and may need to appeal the time frame eligibility.

 The Office of Student Financial Assistance will review the above minimum standards of academic progress at the end of every semester to determine each applicant's eligibility for aid consideration for the upcoming year (summer, fall, spring).
 If it is determined that the student does not meet the requirements, they are ineligible to receive financial aid and will be notified accordingly.

 Students who fail to meet the SAP standards of a sufficient cumulative GPA (3.0 GPA for graduate students) and a 67% completion rate will be placed on a warning status for financial aid.
 The student will remain eligible for financial aid for one semester while on a warning status.

 First-time transfer students who fail to meet Financial Aid SAP requirements at the end of their initial semester are not eligible for Financial Aid Warning.

 Financial Aid Suspension

 Students who fail to meet the SAP standards of a sufficient cumulative GPA (3.0 GPA for graduate students) and a 67% completion rate after a semester on financial aid warning status are placed on financial aid suspension and immediately lose eligibility for financial aid.

 Maximum Time Frame Suspension